Qibaoooo/Qibaoooo.github.io/README.md

 ## Qibaoooo.github.io
 > ClimbJio

-**A light weight web app for my frends to have climb sessions together.**
+**A light weight web app for my friends to have climb sessions together.**